somphene/somphene.github.io/log/_posts/2020-05-22-01-calculus-group-language.md

 ### Abstract

-Differentiation and Integration in Calculus Language are represented as a cyclic group of order two (isomorphic to Integers mod 2).
+Differentiation and Integration in Calculus Language are Identified to cyclic group of order two $$C_2$$ (isomorphic to Integers mod 2).
 This is done by identifying the symmetry of Calculus in the dual operations of Differentiation and Integration.
-That is, Integration and Differentiation are reflections of each other.
+That is, Integration and Differentiation are reflections of each other which may be unified by identification.

-### Calculus Language as a Group
+### Identifying Calculus Language as a Group

 * Let $$E$$ be the Identity.
 Then the group $$\{E, D, I\} $$ with relations $$I \,\,\cdot \,\, D \,\,= \,\, E$$ and $$I=D$$ represent the Calculus Language at any arbitrary but fixed level.